michaelthatsit/mod/README.md

 > ❗️ **Important!** \
 > \
 > Use STL (not STEP) files for Slic3r forks, i.e. Prusa-, Orca-, Bambu Slicer.
 > STEPs are for CADs.
-There has been reported many cases when a STEP file caused invalid geometry,
+There has been many cases reported when a STEP file has caused invalid geometry,
 > including critical changes such as "no gap between button and shell".

 ### Printing